Variance-based regularization with convex objectives: Proof of Theorem

 We begin by establishing a few technical lemmas, after which the proof of the theorem follows essentially standard arguments in asymptotics.
 To prove Theorem~\ref{theorem:asymptotic-convergence}, we first show that (eventually) we have the exact expansion

 for all $\theta$ in a neighborhood of $\theta\opt$.
 As in the proof of Theorem~\ref{theorem:variance-expansion}, this exact equality holds once there is suitable variability in the values $\loss(\theta, \statrv_i)$ over $i = 1, \ldots, n$, however, we require a bit more care as the values $\loss(\theta, \statrv_i)$ may be unbounded below and above.
-Heuristically, however, assuming that we have this exact expansion and that $\what{\theta}_n - \theta\opt = O_P(n^{-\half})$, then we can write the expansions
+Heuristically, however, assuming that we have this exact expansion and that $\robsol - \theta\opt = O_P(n^{-\half})$, then we can write the expansions

-Multiplying by $\sqrt{n}$ and solving for $\what{\theta}_n$ in the preceding expression, computing $\nabla \sqrt{\var(\loss(\theta\opt, \statrv))}$ then yields the theorem.
+Multiplying by $\sqrt{n}$ and solving for $\robsol$ in the preceding expression, computing $\nabla \sqrt{\var(\loss(\theta\opt, \statrv))}$ then yields the theorem.

-The remainder of our argument makes this heuristic rigorous, and the outline of our argument is as follows: \begin{enumerate}[1.] \item We show that there is a uniform expansion of the form~\eqref{eqn:uniform-exact-variance-expansion} in a neighborhood of $\theta\opt$.
+The remainder of the proof makes this heuristic rigorous, and the outline is as follows: \begin{enumerate}[1.] \item We show that there is a uniform expansion of the form~\eqref{eqn:uniform-exact-variance-expansion} in a neighborhood of $\theta\opt$.
 (See Section~\ref{sec:local-variance-expansion}.) \item Using the uniform expansion, we can then leverage standard techniques for asymptotic analysis of finite-dimensional estimators (see, e.g.\ \citet{VanDerVaartWe96} or \citet{LehmannCa98}), which proceed by performing a Taylor expansion of the objective in a neighborhood of the optimum and using local asymptotic normality arguments.
 (See Section~\ref{sec:asymptotics-taylors}.) \end{enumerate}

-\subsubsection{The uniform variance expansion}
+\subsection{The uniform variance expansion}

 To lighten notation, we define a few quantities similar to those used in the proof of Theorem~\ref{theorem:variance-expansion}.
 Let

 be the deviation of $\loss(\theta, \statrv)$ around its mean (the risk), and similarly let $Z_i(\theta)$ be the version of this quantity for observation $\statrv_i$.
 In addition, let $s_n^2(\theta) = \var_\emp(Z(\theta))$ be the empirical variance of $Z(\theta)$, which is identical to the empirical variance of $\loss(\theta, \statrv)$.